 In addition, the columbine shares traits with the eagle spirit animal, including hope, or faith, ascension, and connection to the divine.

 As mentioned earlier, columbine meaning is also associated with doves.
-In fact, the name columbine is derived from the Latin name Columbidae, which is the scientific name for the family of birds that includes doves and pigeons.
+In fact, the name columbine is derived from the Latin name Columbidae, which is the scientific name for the family of birds that includes doves and pigeons.8

-Another insect that is closely tied to the columbine is the sphinx moth, or hawk moth, which is another of the flower’s pollinators.
+The sphinx moth, or hawk moth, is connected to the columbine because it is another of the flower’s pollinators.

 Columbine Color Meanings

 While they are well-known for their lavender and white petals, columbines come in a range of hues, including purple, red, pink, and yellow.
 Here are some meanings applied to the columbine’s different colors.

 Purple and Lavender Columbine Meaning

 Lavender and deep purple columbine flower meanings include spiritual evolution and expanded consciousness.
 They are closely related to your seventh chakra, which rules your super-conscious.

-In addition, the purple columbine symbolizes peace and the sacrifices that sometimes have be paid to achieve it.
+In addition, the purple columbine symbolizes peace and how we sometimes have to make sacrifices to achieve it.
 Purple is a special color in that it combines the coolness of blue with the warmth of red.
 So, a purple columbine is representative of the blending of differences and finding harmony.

 Red Columbine Meaning

 Some columbines come in fire red and orange hues.
 These colors symbolizes primal energy, passion, and romance.
 They also symbolize prosperity.
 You can plant red columbines to bring more passion and energy into your life, as well as to fortify those things that make you feel secure.
 In addition, red columbines make a beautiful gift for a romantic partner.

 Pink Columbine Meaning

 Pink columbines symbolize platonic love, like the kind you have for family members and friends.
 They also make lovely gifts for young people in your life who are going through a rite of spiritual passage.

 Yellow Columbine Meaning